The breakdown of weak null singularities inside black holes: Geometric framework

 \subsection{Double null coordinate choice}

 We renormalize the coordinate $v$ by the condition $\partial_v r_{|\mathcal{H}^+}= 1-\frac{2\rho_{|\mathcal{H}^+}}{r_{|\mathcal{H}^+}}$, which is equivalent, by \eqref{murelation} to

+Note that the second condition is simply a normalization of $v$ up to an additive constant, a choice which leaves \eqref{gauge1} invariant.

-As for the choice of $u$ coordinate, it is much less important since we will almost always write estimates which are independent of the $u$ coordinate choice.
-In any concrete situation, if we work to the future of the ingoing light cone $\{v_0\}$, we will chose (and this choice will be recalled when it is used) a gauge which is regular across the event horizon: for which we still have the freedom to chose $\mathcal{H}^+:= \{u=0\}$, adding a additive constant.
+As for the choice of $u$ coordinate, it is much less important since we will always write estimates which are independent of the $u$ coordinate choice.
+For concreteness, we introduce the following $u$-gauge Note that by \eqref{gauge1.5} we have $\mathcal{H}^+= \{u=0\}$.